wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/app-service-deploy-complex-application-predictably.md

 # Provision and deploy microservices predictably in Azure #

-This tutorial shows how to provision and deploy an application composed of [microservices](https://en.wikipedia.org/wiki/Microservices) in [Azure Websites](/home/features/app-service/) as a single unit and in a predictable manner using JSON resource group templates and PowerShell scripting.
+This tutorial shows how to provision and deploy an application composed of [microservices](https://en.wikipedia.org/wiki/Microservices) in [Azure Web App](/home/features/web-site/) as a single unit and in a predictable manner using JSON resource group templates and PowerShell scripting.

 When provisioning and deploying high-scale applications that are composed of highly decoupled microservices, repeatability and predictability are crucial to success.
-[Azure Websites](/home/features/app-service/) enables you to create microservices that include web sites, mobile apps, API apps, and logic apps.
+[Azure Web App](/home/features/web-site/) enables you to create microservices that include web apps, mobile apps, API apps, and logic apps.
 [Azure Resource Manager](/documentation/articles/resource-group-overview) enables you to manage all the microservices as a unit, together with resource dependencies such as database and source control settings.
 Now, you can also deploy such an application using JSON templates and simple PowerShell scripting.

 [AZURE.INCLUDE [app-service-web-to-api-and-mobile](../includes/app-service-web-to-api-and-mobile.md)]